 - A meeting of the members of the local League shall be called by the local League board of directors or League-at-Large leadership team for the purpose of discussing and voting on disbandment. - If the local board or leadership team is unwilling to call such a meeting, the state board shall call the meeting and notify the local members.
-The local president shall be notified of the intention to call such a meeting with the local league. - Members shall be told the purpose of the meeting and that absence from the meeting shall be considered a silent vote to disband unless the member communicates otherwise prior to the meeting. - Upon a vote by the membership to disband the local League or League-at-Large, the state board shall request the national board to withdraw recognition. - Remaining local League or League at large funds, securities, and assets shall be handled in accordance with the local league by-laws.
+The local president shall be notified of the intention to call such a meeting with the local

-26 Sections 3-5 are based on the LWV-Texas Handbook.
+23 Sections 4-6 are based on the LWV-Texas Handbook

+League.